Apo (drink): Production

+The fermentated epop mix is being filtered to make apong.

 Apo is commonly produced in households of northeastern states of Arunachal Pradesh and Assam in India.
-Although distinctive methods for brewing exist across the North-Eastern region of India, the process of fermentation remains the same across these regions, inidicating common origins of brewing.
+Although distinctive methods for brewing exist across the North-Eastern region of India, the process of fermentation remains the same across these regions, indicating common origins of brewing.

-As a first step, the rice collected for making beverage is cooked and then mixed with ash from burnt paddy sticks, which makes the mixture black in color.
+As a first step, the rice collected for making beverage is cooked and then mixed with ash from burnt paddy sticks, which makes the mixture black.
 Once the rice is cooked, it is mixed with the fermenting ingredient E-Pob made out of rice and medicinal plants.
 Time is taken for the formation of ration changes along with the climate and temperature.
-During the summer season, the fermentation took 5–6 days.
+During summer, the fermentation took 5–6 days.
 The fermented mixture is filtered and finally poured into bamboo shoots.
 During these processes, around 30 medicinal plants use to the beverage along with rice.
 This includes leaves, creepers, and grass.
 The total period taken for the production of Apo beer is more than 3 months.
 Although the alcohol content on the Apo is 18-25% it is more intoxicating in nature.

 Recent studies indicate the Apo Beer can be economically benefiting the community as the beer provides the entrepreneurial potential to the community as the rice beer produced in Northeast regions, including Apo are high quality in nature.

 Plants such as Saccharum Officinarum are used in the production of Apo beer.